 List installed flatpaks

 So this is how to install Software in Manjaro.
-Having support for snaps and flatpaks is a great advantage for users who love to play with different types of applications.
-There is a huge array of software available and one can find their desired software from at least one of these sources.
+Having support for snaps and flatpaks is a great advantage for users who love to play with different applications.
+There is a huge array of software available, and one can find their desired software from at least one of these sources.

-If you have any problem, you can also post your question in the comment section below this article and do join our telegram channel for the latest updates.
+If you have any problem, you can also post your question in the comment section below this article and join our telegram channel for the latest updates.